Gefjon: Heimskringla

-In chapter 5 of Ynglinga saga (as collected in Heimskringla), a euhemerized prose account relates that Odin sent Gefjun from Odense, Funen "north over the sound to seek for land."
-There, Gefjun encountered king Gylfi "and he gave her ploughland."
+In chapter 5 of Ynglinga saga (as collected in Heimskringla), a euhemerized prose account relates that Odin sent Gefjun from Odense, Funen, "north over the sound to seek for land".
+There, Gefjun encountered king Gylfi "and he gave her ploughland".
 Gefjun went to the land of Jötunheimr, and there bore four sons to a jötunn (whose name is not provided).
 Gefjun transformed these four sons into oxen, attached them to a plough, and drew forth the land westward of the sea, opposite to Odense.
 The saga adds that this land is now called Zealand, and that Gefjun married Skjöldr (described here as "a son of Odin").
 The two dwelled in Lejre thereafter.
 From where Gefjun took the land that formed Zealand, a lake was left behind call Lögrinn, and the saga posits that the bays in lake Lögrinn correspond to the nesses of Zealand.
 This is followed by the same stanza used in Gylfaginning above composed by the skald Bragi Boddason.

 Völsa þáttr

-Gefjun is sworn by in the þáttr Völsa þáttr, where the daughter of a thrall reluctantly worships a penis severed from a horse:
+Gefjun is sworn by in the þáttr Völsa þáttr, where the daughter of a thrall reluctantly worships a penis severed from a horse and preserved with linen and leeks: